Sepehrman/mini-project-1/README.md

 | Lasso (α = 1.0)           | 152.15   | 111.91   | 0.299   |
 | Lasso (α = 10.0)          | 153.21   | 113.01   | 0.289   |

-These results indicate that incorporating non-linear and interaction effects improves predictive accuracy compared to simpler linear models.
-Time-related features such as hour of day and working day status were the strongest contributors to model performance.
+These results indicate that incorporating non linear and interaction effects improves predictive accuracy compared to simpler linear models.
+Time related features such as hour of day and working day status were the strongest contributors to model performance.
+Bike rental demand is moderately predictable, with clear time and weather based patterns.

+### Best Model Performance

+The best-performing model is **Polynomial Regression (degree = 3)**, which achieved the following results on the validation set:

+- **R²:** 0.528
+- **RMSE:** ~124
+- **MAE:** ~88

+An R² value of 0.528 indicates that the model explains approximately **53% of the variance** in hourly bike rental demand.
+This represents **moderate predictive power**, suggesting that bike rental behaviour follows consistent patterns influenced by time and weather.
+The remaining **47% of variance** is unexplained, likely due to factors not captured in the dataset.